Kaan: Barbarian's Blade

-Kaan: Barbarian's Blade is a third-person action video game developed by Eko Software SARL and published by DreamCatcher Interactive.
+Kaan: Barbarian's Blade is a third-person action video game developed by Eko Software and published by DreamCatcher Interactive.
 The game was released for Microsoft Windows in 2002 and then ported to PlayStation 2 in 2004.

 The game is available as a download via GamersGate and DotEmu.

-The game has 17 levels, where a young barbarian warrior Kaan must recover the orb of Hope from Tothum Siptet, a sorcerer with evil powers.
+The game has 17 levels, in which a young barbarian warrior, Kaan, must recover the Orb of Hope from Tothum Siptet, a sorcerer with evil powers.